 In the hands of a qualified acupuncturist, acupuncture poses little risk.
 After your first acupuncture appointment, you may experience bruising, fatigue, and soreness.

 Performing acupuncture with substandard or dirty equipment is associated with very serious health risks, according to the National Centers for Complementary and Integrative Health.
-The US regulates the use of acupuncture needles.
-Food and Drug Administration, and they are intended for one-time use only.
+The US regulates the use of acupuncture needles by the Food and Drug Administration (FDA).
+Acupuncture needles are intended for one-time use only.

 Prior to your first appointment, do your research on the acupuncturist you’d like to see, and leave without feeling comfortable if you don’t.
 To ensure that your practitioner is using sterile and new needles, monitor their use.
 Questions are important, so don’t be afraid to ask them.
 It’s important for a good acupuncturist to ensure that you’re comfortable and feel safe during the procedure.